mdahamshi/kubernetes-the-hard-way-proxmox_pi/README.md

 ## Labs

-This tutorial assumes you have access to a Proxmox hypervisor with at least 25GB free RAM and 140GB free HDD/SSD.
+This tutorial assumes you have access to a Proxmox hypervisor with at least 25GB free RAM and 140GB free HDD/SSD, a Raspberry Pi (we used 3+ model).
 While a Proxmox server is used for basic infrastructure requirements the lessons learned in this tutorial can be applied to other platforms (ESXi, KVM, VirtualBox, ...).

 * [Prerequisites](docs/01-prerequisites.md)
 * [Installing the Client Tools](docs/02-client-tools.md)